Webastronaut/loadmodule/README.md

 });
 ```

-The code is under MIT Licence, so do whatever you want to do with it.

 ## TODOs

 * Combine check if element is in DOM AND if its in viewport, if not loading is not necessary as long as its invisible

+The code is available under MIT Licence, so do whatever you want to do with it.